 Definition

 ChatGPT is the AI phenomenon that changed everything.
-Launched by OpenAI in November 2022, this conversational AI assistant didn't just break the internet—it fundamentally rewired how millions of people think about getting information, solving problems, and even doing their jobs.
+Launched by OpenAI in November 2022, this conversational AI assistant didn't just break the internet—it fundamentally rewired how hundreds of millions of people think about getting information, solving problems, and even doing their jobs.

 What makes ChatGPT revolutionary isn't just that it can chat—it's how naturally it understands context, maintains conversations, and provides genuinely helpful responses across an incredibly diverse range of topics.
 Whether you're a student struggling with calculus, a marketing manager brainstorming campaign ideas, a developer debugging code, or a parent trying to explain quantum physics to a curious 8-year-old, ChatGPT adapts its communication style and expertise level to match your needs.